 Painted Turtles And Fish – When Can Problems Happen?

 Even though feeding fish to your Painted Turtle allows them animal protein, there are some drawbacks.

 First, never catch fish from the wild and feed them to your Painted Turtle.
 These fish might carry parasites and other bad bacteria that could make your turtle sick.
 Buying feeder fish from a reliable pet store is a better option.

-However, even feeder fish can have their problems.
+However, even feeder fish can have problems.

 For example, feeder fish might cause throat or internal blockages due to their spiny bones.
 In addition, some fish species are too fatty for Painted Turtles to consume (especially often).
-Also, if eaten too often, some feeder fish will cause a thiamine deficiency for your turtle.
+Also, if eaten too often, some feeder fish will cause a thiamine deficiency in your turtle.

 What Fish Can Live With Painted Turtles?

 Since Painted Turtles are aquatic animals and social creatures, can you have certain fish live with them?
 The answer is yes, you can.